 Communication is a social science focused on idea expression through the creation and delivery of messages.
 In addition to preparing students for specific careers in digital media production, journalism, and public relations, a Communication degree provides excellent preparation for a wide variety of fields.
 The department offers a truly flexible curriculum that enables students to tailor a major to their particular career interests.

-Communication students, beginning with their freshman year, have access to the department's television and radio production facilities, its advanced digital video/audio editing workstations, and computer-equipped visual design and news writing labs.
-Students may also participate in a variety of co-curricular activities: the weekly student newspaper, The Torch; the student-managed campus radio station, WVUR; the campus television station, VUTV; the annual yearbook, The Beacon; the campus chapter of Public Relations Student Society of America; the Association for WoMen in Commuincations; and Lambda Pi Eta, the communication honor society.
+Hands-on opportunities for learning are available immediately upon beginning in the Department of Communication.
+Students have access to the television, weather, and radio production facilities, the video/audio editing workstations, and the Mac lab with the full Adobe Creative Suite package of editing and creation programs.
+Students of all majors may join the staffs of the co-curricular media organizations including the weekly student newspaper, The Torch; the student-managed campus radio station, WVUR, The Source 95.1FM; the campus television station, VUTV Channel 82; and the annual yearbook, The Beacon.
+The campus also has chapters of the Public Relations Student Society of America (PRSSA) and Lambda Pi Eta, the communication honor society.

-The Department also regularly sponsors class presentations by returning alumni, where majors hear about the latest in job-searching strategies and media developments across the communication industries.
+The Department also regularly sponsors class presentations by returning alumni, where majors hear about the latest in job-searching strategies and media developments across the communication industry.